factorgroup/nightmarket/trustedsetup/CONTRIBUTE.md

 `snarkjs powersoftau verify pot15_final.ptau`

 ## Phase 2 MPC (Deadline July 11, midnight EST)
+Since we're doing this asynchronously, the first valid PR that is next in the sequence will be accepted.
+Thank you.

 We repeat steps 16/17 [mentioned here](https://github.com/factorgroup/nightmarket.git) for both circuits.

-0. Decide ceremony sequence.
-Note: 0xSage already generated `list_0001.zkey` and `sale_0001.zkey`
+0. Pull the latest from `main`

 1. cd into `/trustedsetup`, run the commands:
-`snarkjs zkey contribute list_PREVNUMBER.zkey list_YOURNUMBER.zkey --name="YOUR_NAME" -v`
+`snarkjs zkey contribute list_PREVNUMBER_final.zkey list_YOURNUMBER.zkey --name="YOUR_GITHUB" -v`
 and then:
-`snarkjs zkey contribute sale_PREVNUMBER.zkey sale_YOURNUMBER.zkey --name="your Contributor Name" -v`
+`snarkjs zkey contribute sale_PREVNUMBER_final.zkey sale_YOURNUMBER.zkey --name="YOUR_GITHUB" -v`

+Note: Because there's no precommitment to the secret for all contributions, the coordinator applies a randomness beacon after each contribution to prevent adaptive attacks and generates the `final` zkey file for your contribution.
+So make sure your input file is the `...xxxx_final.zkey` one.

 2. Verify this was done correctly
-`snarkjs zkey verify ../client/list/list.r1cs ../circuits/pot15_final.ptau ????.zkey`
+`snarkjs zkey verify ../client/list/list.r1cs ../circuits/pot15_final.ptau list_xxxx.zkey`
+`snarkjs zkey verify ../client/sale/sale.r1cs ../circuits/pot12_final.ptau list_xxx.zkey`

-2. Upload your zkey files to `/trustedsetup`
+3. Upload your zkey files to `/trustedsetup` folder

-3. Update the README with your `contribution hashes`
+4. Update the README with your `contribution hashes`

-4. Discard your `entropy` string, i.e. the toxic waste!
+5. Discard your `entropy` string, i.e. the toxic waste!

-5. PR into this repo. since we're doing this asynchronously, the first valid submission in the sequence will be accepted.
-Thank you.
+6. PR into this repo.

+7. The coordinator will apply a random beacon after your contribution

+8. Your PR will be merged into `main`